Smeg Milk Frother Review: is it pricey for a reason?

 Design – 5/5

 The Smeg MFF01 Milk Frother is so pretty that it is internationally recognized for its overall aesthetic.
 This retro-style milk frother won the Good Design Award in 2019.
 If that doesn’t deserve top marks in the design category, I don’t know what does.
-It shows off its classy build in five colors: pastel green, pastel blue, red, black, or pink.
+It shows off its classy build in five colours: pastel green, pastel blue, red, black, or pink.

 The Smeg Milk Frother comes with two frothing discs and a removable metal jug.
 The two included whisks are a smooth whisk for heating and a notched whisk for frothing milk.